JumpingKeyCaps/UIWaveDeformation/README.md

 2. **Phase 2: Bitmap deformation**

-   There are currently three different approaches explored for deforming the bitmap texture with wave effects:
+   There are currently two different approaches explored for deforming the bitmap texture with wave effects:

    - **2.a) Full CPU Tile-based Deformation**
      - The bitmap is subdivided into equal tiles (cells).